Is It Safe To Eat Soybeans During Pregnancy?

 The most significant risk of eating soybeans while pregnant is that they may affect your baby’s brain development.
 This is because soybeans have phytoestrogens (plant estrogens), which can interfere with the production of hormones in the body.
 In addition, soybeans contain goitrogens (compounds that block thyroid function), leading to hypothyroidism in babies.
 Hypothyroidism is when the thyroid gland does not produce enough thyroid hormone.

-The research findings may keep you wondering are soybeans safe during pregnancy.
+The research findings may keep you wondering if soybeans are safe during pregnancy.
 Here is more on the pros and cons.

 Cons Of Consuming Soybean During Pregnancy